 No. There are some outlets sending multiple editors, but you cannot meet with more than one editor from the same outlet.
 Please only pick one editor.
 If we see that you have chosen more than one, we will remove the second choice and ask you to choose someone else from a different publication.
-The editors work together and have complained in the past when writers sign up for multiple editors; therefore we make sure not to make editors angry.
+This is a request we have received from participating editors and media outlets.

-We strongly encourage members to make sure they really want to meet with the people they pick.
-If you decide to drop any of your appointments, let us know so that we can assign it to another member.
+We strongly encourage members to make sure they really want to meet with the clients they choose.
+If you decide to drop any of your appointments, let us know so we can assign it to another member.
 We cannot exchange appointments after they are assigned.
 Registration fees cannot be refunded if appointments are dropped.

 Meetings are only nine minutes long, and time limits are strictly enforced to ensure that the client can meet with their next appointments.
 You must conclude your meeting at the end of the allocated time.
 Please be kind and considerate of the editors and agents and your fellow members by honoring the time limit.

-If you are meeting with an editor, research his or her publication to get a grasp for what they cover.
-When we hear complaints from editors after an event, it is often because writers arrived unprepared.
-Read editors’ descriptions carefully before you register and before your prepare your pitches.
+If you are meeting with an editor, research their publication to get a grasp for what they cover.
+When we hear complaints from editors after an event, it’s often about writers who arrived unprepared.
+Read editors’ descriptions carefully before you register and before you prepare your pitches.

 From time to time, clients are late for appointments.
 In that event, we ask for your patience grace, and courtesy.
 Clients may be stuck in traffic or in a meeting that ran long.
 If this happens, we will let you know.
 We encourage you to use this time to breathe deeply and prepare for your meeting.
 If clients have to miss a meeting with you, we will do our very best to arrange an alternative time for you to connect.